zmahfuz0613/Active-record/instructions.md

 ## Seeding the data

+This seed file that we will create uses the `Faker` gem to generate random names.
+Add `gem 'faker'` to your `Gemfile` and then run `bundle install` so Rails can use this gem.

 Create teachers, courses, and students in your `db/seeds.rb` file.
 Then run `rails db:seed`.

 > If you change seed file and want to run it again you should run `rails db:reset` instead as this will delete all the entries before seeding